 Hasa Architects breathes new life into Georgian residence in London

-Handling the relationship between old and new can be a tricky task in architecture and achieving the right balance between the two is an often elusive goal; yet the masterful approach Hasa Architects took in its latest residential project, an apartment interior in a listed terrace in London’s Mayfair, ticks all the right boxes.
+Handling the relationship between old and new can be a tricky task in architecture and achieving the right balance between the two is an often elusive goal; yet the masterful approach Hasa Architects took in its latest residential project, an apartment interior design in a listed terrace in London’s Mayfair, ticks all the right boxes.

 When Hasa directors, Mark Stevens and Charlotte Harris, were called upon to refresh a space within a Grade II-listed Georgian building in one of London’s most affluent districts, they knew they had a real challenge on their hands.
 ‘It can often be difficult working with old structures, especially listed buildings’, says Stevens.
 ‘Understanding the history and context is fundamental.
 We always look to retain and repair the original fabric and our approach to any alteration is limited, with subtle changes that can be reversed’.